hteumeuleu/caniemail/_features/css-background-image.md

     "2": "Buggy.
 Requires at least one `<img>` element in the email to download all images.", "3": "Partial.
 Does not support multiple values.
 The comma between two values is removed.", "4": "Partial.
 Images URL must be between quotes.", "5": "Background images can be used in VML.
-See [backgrounds.cm](https://backgrounds.cm/) and [VML documentation](https://docs.microsoft.com/en-us/windows/win32/vml/web-workshop---how-to-use-vml-on-web-pages-----fill--element)."
+See [backgrounds.cm](https://backgrounds.cm/) and [VML documentation](https://docs.microsoft.com/en-us/windows/win32/vml/web-workshop---how-to-use-vml-on-web-pages-----fill--element).", "6": "Partial and buggy.
+Removes the entire `style` attribute or `<style>` tag when a `url()` function with a valid image URL is present.
+See [Gmail rolling out changes that strip CSS with background images](https://freshinbox.com/blog/gmail-rolling-out-changes-that-strip-background-image-css/) and [Gmail and background images](https://parcel.io/blog/gmail-and-background-images)."
 }
 ---